Renouncing Your US Citizenship and Tax Implications for Expats

 In order to renounce your citizenship, you must be tax compliant for at least five years.
 This means that one must have the following:

 If you haven’t filed a US tax return because you weren’t aware that this was required for Americans living abroad, don’t worry.
-The IRS provides an amnesty program that expats can use to come into tax compliance without facing any penalties.
-It’s called the Streamlined Filing Compliance Procedures.
+The IRS offers an amnesty program called Streamlined Filing Compliance Procedures that may help some expats come into tax compliance depending on meeting the following requirements:

 This will bring you into compliance with the IRS as a US citizen.
 However, to renounce your citizenship, you must show that you’ve filed tax returns for the past five years.
 This means you will need to file additional returns if you still haven’t met that standard after filing the three required by the Streamlined Filing Compliance Procedures.